kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 \(b\) Exceed 48 for air carriers, 14 for commuters, and 6 for “other” in any two consecutive 30-minute periods.

 <sup>5</sup>Pursuant to bilateral agreement, 14 slots at LaGuardia and 24 slots at O'Hare are allocated to the Canadian carriers.
-These slots are excluded from the hourly quotas set forth in §93.123 above.
+These slots are excluded from the hourly quotas set forth in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.123   High density traffic airports.|§93.123]] above.

 </div>